AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ### Basic rules modifiers

+> Note
+>
-> Please note, that The features described in this section are intended for experienced users.
+> The features described in this section are intended for experienced users.
 They extend capabilities of "Basic rules", but in order to use them you need to have a basic understanding of the way your browser works.

 You can change the behavior of a "basic rule" by using additional modifiers.
 Modifiers should be located in the end of the rule after a `$` sign and be separated by commas.

 Example: